List of international trips made by presidents of the United States: Lyndon B. Johnson

 Lyndon B. Johnson made 11 international trips during his presidency.
 He flew 523,000 miles aboard Air Force One while in office.
 Eschewing Europe in favor of Southeast Asia and Latin America.
 One of the most unusual international trips in presidential history occurred before Christmas in 1967.
-The president began the trip by going to the memorial service for Australian Prime Minister Harold Holt, who had disappeared in a swimming accident and was presumed drowned.
+The president began the trip by going to the memorial service for Australian prime minister Harold Holt, who had disappeared in a swimming accident and was presumed drowned.
 The White House did not reveal in advance to the press that the president would make the first round-the-world presidential trip.
 The trip was 26,959 miles completed in 112.5 hours (4.7 days).
-The trip crossed the equator twice, stopped in Travis Air Force Base, California, then Honolulu, Pago Pago, Canberra, Melbourne, Vietnam, Karachi and Rome.
+The trip crossed the equator twice, stopped in Travis Air Force Base, California, then Honolulu, Pago Pago, Canberra, Melbourne, South Vietnam, Karachi, and Rome.

 Richard Nixon

-Richard M. Nixon made 15 international trips during his presidency.
+Richard Nixon made 15 international trips during his presidency.
 He made the unusual move of going on a week-long trip to Europe only five weeks after his inauguration.
 Nixon's 1972 visit to China was an important strategic and diplomatic overture that marked the culmination of the Nixon administration's resumption of cordial relations between the U.S. and China.
-He also made groundbreaking trips to various Communist-ruled nations as well, including: Romania (1969), Yugoslavia (1970), Poland (1972), and the Soviet Union (1972 and 1974).
+He also made groundbreaking trips to various communist-ruled nations as well, including: Romania (1969), Yugoslavia (1970), Poland (1972), and the Soviet Union (1972 and 1974).
 In 1972 Nixon received delivery of the second custom outfitted jet to be used as Air Force One, VC-137C SAM 27000.

 Gerald Ford

 Gerald Ford made seven international trips during his presidency.
-Ford made the first visit of a sitting president to Japan, and followed it with a trip to the Republic of Korea and the Soviet Union (to attend the Vladivostok Summit).
+Ford made the first visit of a sitting president to Japan, and followed it with a trip to South Korea and the Soviet Union (to attend the Vladivostok Summit).

 Jimmy Carter

 Jimmy Carter made 12 international trips to 25 countries during his presidency.
 Carter was the first president to make a state visit to Sub-Saharan Africa when he went to Nigeria in 1978.
 His travel included five trips to Europe and three trips to Asia.
 He also made several trips to the Middle East to broker peace negotiations.
 He was awarded the 2002 Nobel Peace Prize for his peacemaking efforts.
-In 1978 he travelled to Panama City to sign a protocol confirming exchange of documents ratifying the Panama Canal treaties.
+In 1978, he travelled to Panama City to sign a protocol confirming exchange of documents ratifying the Panama Canal treaties.